 To select this database, type this command:

-The next step is to create tables in this database along with several columns.
+The next step is creating tables in this database and several columns.
 Let’s do that!

 CREATE TABLE employee (

-Now, when you execute this query, the output will be displayed on your screen as given below:
+Now, when you execute this command, the output will be displayed on your screen as given below:

 Query OK, 0 rows affected (0.00 sec)